 Including kiddies in the wedding may mean you have flower girls or page boys walk down the aisle, or maybe you have children at the whole wedding and let them join in on the festivities.

 But maybe you have decided not to have children at the wedding at all meaning you won’t be having your niece and nephew as flower girl and page boy and that’s totally fine too.
 I suggest broaching the subject with the people involved early so there are no assumptions or expectations that their kids are coming from the get go.
 To be honest, I have kids and a night without my kids to let my hair down is totally appreciated so I think the majority of parents will feel the same.

 Another way to include kids is they can attend the ceremony or pre-drinks but retreat with a babysitter to a holiday house or something when the night really kicks off, meaning you get the best of both worlds.

-In its traditional form, a bride doesn’t see her groom on the day of the wedding and walks down the aisle with her dad.
+In its traditional form, a bride or groom doesn’t see her/his partner on the day of the wedding and walks down the aisle with her dad.

 First Dance or Father Daughter Dance